 There are exceptions for this ground of inadmissibility, but if an individual does not qualify for one of the exceptions they are generally not inadmissible unless this ground of inadmissibility is waived.

 A request can be made to have unlawful presence ground of inadmissibility provisionally waived prior to a person’s intended departure from the United States.
-For example, a person who has been residing unlawfully in the United States for more than one year and wants to depart the U.S. to attend an interview at a U.S. Consulate office to obtain a green card would generally be inadmissible for 10 years from the date of departure from the U.S. The Provisional Unlawful Presence Waiver allows you to request that the unlawful presence ground of inadmissibility be waived prior to your departure from the United States.
+For example, a person who has been residing in the United States undocumented for more than one year and wants to depart the U.S. to attend an interview at a U.S. Consulate office to obtain a green card would generally be inadmissible for 10 years from the date of departure from the U.S. The Provisional Unlawful Presence Waiver allows you to request that the unlawful presence ground of inadmissibility be waived prior to your departure from the United States.

 You may request a provisional unlawful presence waiver (Form I-601A) if you: